 Gin comes from numerous sources, including grain, fruit, potatoes, and grapes.
-But the predominant use of juniper berries is its defining feature of all gin brands.
+But the predominant use of juniper berries is the defining feature of all gin brands.
 Gin producers must include it as one of the botanicals that give it its distinctive taste.
+Popular gin brands are known for that exquisite taste.

 Top 10 Gin Brands